vvainola/buildcache/README.md

 ## Status

-BuildCache has been used daily in production environments for years with near zero issues (any problem that has emereged has of course been fixed), which gives it a good track record.
+BuildCache has been used daily in production environments for years with near zero issues (any problem that has emerged has of course been fixed), which gives it a good track record.

 With that said, BuildCache is still considered to be under development and